Mattcreates25/West_nile_virus/README.md

 ```

-after this you can view your tree by running this line in bash this creates a localhost why your tree
+after this you can view your tree by running this line in bash this creates a localhost with your tree(click on the ```localhost 4000``` link)

 ```bash
 auspice view --datasetDir results/ --narrativeDir narrative/